“Bespoke Namibia Spectacular” to Sossusvlei, Damarland and Skeleton Coast

 We felt that the entire experience was excellent.
 The organization and experience of your company and Wilderness Safari is impressive.
 We have a great

-was seamless and very impressive.
+work was seamless and very impressive.
 They appear to have highly trained staff members in the various job categories.
-Staff members certainly seemed to
+Staff members certainly